fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/notes/style.md

 - Do NOT start a line with operators such as `i\hbar`, `=`, or `+`.
 - Operators must appear after an assignment or continuation.

+Line-leading operators are forbidden.
+Symbols =, +, and - MUST appear at the end of a line, not at the beginning.

 ## 2. Document Structure Rules

 All appendices MUST follow this structure: